Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 These documents are required for your freelance visa application.

 Your documents can be in English, but it's better if they are in German.
 If they are not in English or German, you might need a translation.
-For official documents like certificates and diplomas, you need a [[certified translation]].
+For official documents like certificates and diplomas, you need a [certified translation](/glossary/beglaubigte%20Übersetzung).

 Some interviewers will look at every document.
 Some interviewers will ignore most of the documents.
 It's important to be prepared, but don't worry too much about every detail.